-Early Discovery Preschool Program policies to ensure the safety of children are as follows.
+Early Discovery Preschool Program policies to ensure the safety of children are:

-• Children will be supervised by a staff member at all times through the day.
+- Children will be supervised by a staff member at all times through the day. - Upon arrival, each child will be greeted by a staff member/ classroom volunteer. - At dismissal, a staff member will release children only to parents or persons designated by the parents.

-- Upon arrival, a staff member or classroom volunteer will greet each child. - At dismissal, a staff member will release children only to parents or persons designated by the parents. - A fire emergency and weather alert plan is posted in each classroom. - Children will practice fire drills. - On field trips children will have identification attached, containing the child's name, school's name, address, and phone number. - At least one staff member, trained in first aid, will be available at all times. - First aid materials that meet the requirements of Ohio licensing rules will be available in classrooms and on field trips. - Anytime a child is injured an incident report will be completed and given to the parent. - State law requires staff to report all suspected incidents of child abuse or neglect to the Children's Service Department.
+- A fire emergency and weather alert plan is posted in each classroom. - Children will practice fire drills. - On field trips children will have identification attached, containing the child's name, school's name, address, and phone number. - At least one staff member, trained in first aid, will be available at all times. - First aid materials that meet the requirements of Ohio licensing rules will be available in classrooms and on field trips. - Anytime a child is injured an incident report will be completed and given to the parent. - State law requires staff to report all suspected incidents of child abuse or neglect to the Children's Service Department.